Abdulaziz AbdulNour

-Abdulaziz Abdulahad AbdulNour (1850- February 1927) was a judge, merchant, and philanthropist in Mosul during the Ottoman Empire rule and the Iraqi Kingdom rule.
+Abdulaziz Abdulahad AbdulNour (1850- February 1927) was a judge, a merchant, and a philanthropist in Mosul during the Ottoman Empire rule and the Iraqi Kingdom rule.

 Early life

 Abdulaziz AbdulNour was born in 1850 to a prominent Syriac Orthodox family in the city of Mosul, when it was still under the rule of the Ottoman Empire.
 His father, Abdulahad AbdulNour, was the owner of significant farmland around Mosul and an influential figure in the Syriac Orthodox Church in Mosul.
-His mother Gallo Rassam's father was Archelides Rassam, who was also an influential figure in the Syriac Orthodox Church in Mosul.
+His mother Gallo Rassam was the daughter of Archelidos Rassam, who was also an influential figure in the Syriac Orthodox Church in Mosul.
 His grandfather was a famous copyist of old Syriac manuscripts whose work is included in a major manuscripts collection, the Mingana Collection, at the University of Birmingham, United Kingdom.

 Judge

 In 1890, Abdulaziz AbdulNour was appointed a judge in the criminal court that was established in Mosul under the Ottoman rule.
 He was reappointed to the same court in 1894.
+Later, in 1920, he served in Mosul City Council.